 Chapter 13 bankruptcy overview.
 With a Chapter 13 bankruptcy, you file a plan with the bankruptcy court that details how you will pay back your creditors.
 You have to repay some debts fully, but other debts may be partially repaid or not paid back at all, depending on what you can afford.
 (Learn more about the difference between a Chapter 7 and Chapter 13 bankruptcy.)

-If you’re considering filing for bankruptcy, read a good self-help book or consult with a bankruptcy attorney.
+If you’re considering filing for bankruptcy, consider talking to a bankruptcy attorney.